What is Moneybox?

 Annual platform fee of 0.45% up to £100,000 and 0.15% over £100,000

-Investors can put maximum of £20,000 per week into the general investment account
+Investors can put a maximum of £85,000 per week into the general investment account

 How does Moneybox manage its portfolios?

 There is a cautious, balanced and adventurous portfolio that you can choose based on your attitude to risk and return.
-The portfolios use five tracker funds, the Fidelity Index World Fund, iShares Global Property Equity, iShares Overseas Corporate Bond, iShares Overseas Government Bond and Legal and General Cash Trust.
-The allocation to each of these funds is set depending on whether you choose the cautious, balanced or adventurous portfolio and you can also alter it yourself.
+The portfolios use a number of tracker funds including Fidelity Global Shares, iShares Global Property Shares ESG, iShares Overseas Corporate Bond Index, iShares Overseas Government Bond Index and Legal and General Cash Trust.
+The allocation to each of these funds is set depending on whether you choose the cautious, balanced or adventurous portfolio and you can also alter it yourself and more indormation on the fund you can invest in can be found on the Moneybox website.

-The Moneybox pension invests roundups slightly differently.
-It has three options for you to invest in.
-These are the Fidelity World Index Fund, Old Mutual World ESG Index fund or the BlackRock LifePath fund, which changes the balance of investments as you get closer to your retirement date.
+The Moneybox pension invests round-ups slightly differently.
+It has four options for you to invest in.
+These are the Fidelity World Index Fund, Old Mutual World ESG Index fund, HSBC Islamic Global Equity Index Fund or the BlackRock LifePath fund, which changes the balance of investments as you get closer to your retirement date.
+Moneybox has also introduced 7 more tracker funds you can invest in.

 Moneybox’s portfolio performance